Gkxd/Rhythmify/Assets/Rhythmify_Scripts/rhythmObject/readme.md

 <a name="ChangeColors_offset"></a>
 >**`public int offset`**
 >If [`indices`](#ChangeColors_indices) has 0 elements, this is the index of [`colorTransitions`](#colorTransitions) array that you want to start at.
 Otherwise, this is the index of the [`indices`](#ChangeColors_indices) array that you want to start at.

+<a name="shared"></a>
+>**`public bool shared`**
+>If true, this will change the shared material's color instead of creating a copy of the material.
+Use this if you want every object that uses the material to be changed in the same way.
+Changes to the shared material will stay after the game resets.

 ___
 ###<a name="MoveToPositions.cs"></a>[MoveToPositions.cs](./MoveToPositions.cs)